 All faculty will post a professional curriculum vitae to the department website under faculty profiles.

-Seventh Year Assessment Beginning in the Fall 2015, the Dean of each college shall designate approximately one-seventh (1/7) of the tenured faculty members of each department for assessment each year in the Spring semester, so that over a seven year period, the entire tenured faculty will be reviewed.
+Seventh Year Assessment.
+Beginning in the Fall 2015, the Dean of each college shall designate approximately one-seventh (1/7) of the tenured faculty members of each department for assessment each year in the Spring semester, so that over a seven year period, the entire tenured faculty will be reviewed.

-An Committee will be set up to review each faculty member.
+An Evaluation Committee will be set up to review each faculty member.
 The Committee will consist of the Department Chair; one member of the Department Personnel and Budget Committee selected by the faculty member; and one tenured faculty member selected by the faculty member being evaluated in his or her college.
 The faculty member selected by the individual being evaluated shall be from the same college.
 When the Chair is being assessed, the senior member of the Personnel and Budget Committee will replace the Chair on the Committee.
 Seniority is based upon years of continuous full-time service as a faculty member at the University.

 Evaluation Procedure